Measuring Innovation to Drive Business Growth

 Creating and driving the effective use of innovation metrics goes beyond simply defining and communicating new measures.
 Creating innovation metrics requires a strategic and disciplined approach that starts with the enterprise growth strategy and cascades throughout each business unit, division and group structure.
 By establishing a “family of metrics” that support the collective innovation imperatives of firm, business leaders can drive return on investment, organizational capability and leadership behavior at multiple levels of the organization.

-Using metrics to drive and assess growth is more than a one time exercise.
+Using metrics to drive and assess growth is not a one time exercise.
 As an ongoing tool for innovation management, the approach involves:

 Planning: Involving key stakeholders in the identification of metrics to insure the assumptions about the sources of value are explicit and clear, and metrics align to the firm’s strategy.

-Monitoring: A structured activity of monitoring metrics against goals as a means to gauge progress and define necessary adjustments to measures & strategies.
+Monitoring: A way to track metrics against goals to gauge progress and define necessary adjustments to measures & strategies.

 Learning: A continuous feedback loop that assesses progress, engages key stakeholders in identifying implications and new opportunities to support the firm’s metrics-driven goals.